Federal Direct Loan Program

 To apply for a Federal Direct PLUS Loan at Stanislaus State, the student must complete a FAFSA and submit parental information.
 The following steps must be completed by the parent.

-- The PARENT must electronically complete and sign a Loan Agreement for PLUS (MPN) at (https://studentloans.gov).
+The PARENT must electronically complete and sign a PLUS Loan Master Promissory Note (MPN) at (https://studentaid.gov).
 This is a legal document for the loan and is required before the loan can be processed.

 An acknowledgement will be sent to Stanislaus State with the credit decision.
 Once the credit decision is received your loan will be accepted or cancelled on the students MyStanState portal.

-Refer to Direct PLUS Loan Sheet for steps to complete the PLUS Master Promissory Note (MPN).
+Refer to Plus Loan Instruction Sheet for steps to complete the PLUS Master Promissory Note (MPN).

 PLEASE NOTE: All parent proceeds are applied to outstanding current balances the student owes at Stanislaus State.
 Any excess funds from the Parent PLUS loan will go to the PARENT.
 If you would prefer the excess funds go to the student, please submit a written request to the Financial Aid & Scholarship Office.